TeamPneumatic/pnc-repressurized/README.md

 * Look at re-implementing some rendering with FastTESR's.
 Animated blocks all use regular TESR's right now, which isn't great for client performance (but at least fewer TESR's are used now than in 1.7.10, so that's a start)
 * Allow Pneumatic Dynamo to take Thermal Expansion augments?
 * Extended Aphorism Tile functionality: coloured text? images? multiblock tiles? needs some thought...
+* CraftTweaker support for various machines (in particular the compression chamber & thermopneumatic processing plant but maybe others)